XiYou6868/kickstarter_education-form-biography/README.md

 3. **Education_Level** (Category): Categories of the highest education level mentioned in the creator's biography.

-4. **Education_Context** (List of Strings): A list of educational context keywords extracted from the creator's biography.
+4. **Education_Context** (List of Strings): A list of high educational context keywords extracted from the creator's biography.

 5. **Edu_Unique_Keywords** (List of Strings): A list of unique educational keywords present in the given context.